frankframework/frank-manual/docs/source/advancedDevelopment/authorization/secrets.rst

 ..
 NOTE::

    It is possible to store usernames and passwords in separate files; each username and each password in a dedicated file.
-This can be done by setting ``credentialFactory.class=nl.nn.credentialprovider.FileSystemCredentialFactory``.
-Frank applications usually need multiple aliases, so this approach is more complicated than managing all aliases in a single filee using the ``nl.nn.credentialprovider.PropertyFileCredentialFactory``.
+This can be done by setting ``credentialFactory.class=org.frankframework.credentialprovider.FileSystemCredentialFactory``.
+Frank applications usually need multiple aliases, so this approach is more complicated than managing all aliases in a single filee using the ``org.frankframework.credentialprovider.PropertyFileCredentialFactory``.

 Using secrets to authenticate
 -----------------------------